Pre-MBA steps: I began planning for my MBA in June 2013

 My co-founder, Farid, and I started AssetVault in the third term of the first year.
 We raised funding before the summer and I was able to get an internship stipend for my work.
 We even hired paid interns from my class and other early-career LBS programmes.

 Note: You are allowed to work 20 hours per week on a UK student visa.
 This means you can work part-time internships to create an income during your FT MBA.
-If you are able to create a small but sustainable flow of income during the second year of MBA then you are well on your way to paying off your loans early.
-What you do in your second year makes a huge difference to how soon you pay off your loans.
+If you are able to create a small but sustainable flow of income during the second year of MBA then you are well on your way to paying off student loans early.
+What you do in your second year makes a huge difference to your MBA student loan repayment.

 Second year